UNCLOUDED

 Swimming is my reset button.
 Laps back and forth, rhythm steady, thoughts slowly untangling themselves without me forcing anything.

-—and jacuzzi, and the sauna, where I sit and let the heat do what overthinking never could: soften everything.
+— and the sauna, where I sit and let the heat do what overthinking never could: soften everything.

 That’s the thing I didn’t understand before.